-Fermented carrots are a super healthy and delicious recipe prepared in 20-minutes with ease!
-Fermented carrots are a sure way to get a healthy dose of gut-friendly probiotics with just salt, water, and a little patients.
+Fermented carrots are a super healthy and delicious recipe prepared in 20 minutes with ease!
+Fermented carrots are a sure way to get a healthy dose of gut-friendly probiotics with just salt, water, and little patients.

 A great way to incorporate fermented carrots into a meal is to add them to a fresh salad or a crudité tray with ranch dip.
 Kids will love to grab them as a quick snack.

 Want to boost your immune system, increase the nutritional content of your food, improve your digestion and mental health, and detox your body?
 Fermented vegetables such as carrots are for you!

 Fermented carrots taste like a fresh carrots that kids may not even know they are snacking on a healthy probiotic-rich snack.
 When chilled, the fermented carrots are crunchy and delicious.
 Add them to your kid’s lunch box with a little ranch dip or hummus.

 Adding fermented carrots to your favorite beef stew or chicken soup recipe is another way to incorporate them into your diet.
 Just be sure to add them at the last minute after you’ve turned off the heat because cooking destroys the gut-healthy probiotic bacteria in any fermented food.

 Fermented carrots, sauerkraut, kimchi, yogurt, and beet kvass are all popular foods packed with gut-friendly lactobacillus bacteria (a.k.a. probiotics) produced during fermentation.
 They are widely known to have many health benefits, such as improved digestion, enhanced immune system, and better brain function, to name a few.